runtimeverification/verified-smart-contracts/erc20/all/contracts/code review.md

 - They submitted some code, but it has nothing to do with either ERC20 implementation or proxy pattern.

 ## 26 Theta Token (THETA)
-Status: relaxed template
+Status: relaxed template (lock flag)
 - Extra checks access block.number This probably needs extra preconditions.

 Extra:
     - mint

 ## 27 Swipe (SXP)
-Status: relaxed template
+Status: relaxed template (blacklist, lock flag)
-    - uses blacklist-based security

 Extra:
     - approveAndCall